Pirates Party's rapid rise upsets German landscape

-NEUMUENSTER, Germany (Reuters) - With some sporting pirate garb and black beards in light-hearted tribute to their name, Germany’s internet-savvy Pirates party gathered this weekend to chart a course that may yet take them to the national parliament.
+NEUMUENSTER, Germany (Reuters) - With some sporting pirate garb and black beards in light-hearted tribute to their name, Germany’s Pirates party gathered in a small city hall and in the vast open waters of cyberspace this weekend to chart a course that may yet take them to the national parliament.

-The party aroused a mixture of rye amusement and angry derision when it stormed onto the political scene last year garnering 8.9 percent of vote in Berlin’s city assembly.
+The party, which met in the northern city of Neumuenster, aroused a mixture of wry amusement and angry derision when it stormed onto the political scene last year garnering 8.9 percent of vote in Berlin’s city assembly.
 Since then, however, it has staked a claim to third place in the party pecking order, garnering 11 to 13 percent in opinion polls.

 Even Chancellor Angela Merkel, not one to indulge the frivolous, must take them seriously.
 Her chances of winning a third term at 2013 federal polls are rising because the Pirates’ surge from nowhere makes it less likely that the centre-left Social Democrats (SPD) and Greens can form a majority.